-Nationally recognized for her identification and assessment of emerging industry trends, she is a frequent speaker, an award-winning author and publishes www.LawPeopleBlog.com, a valuable resource for the legal community.
-Muir’s 2017 book Beyond Smart: Lawyering with Emotional Intelligence, published by the ABA, is the first comprehensive guide to emotional intelligence (EI) in the unique context of practicing law, covering:
+Nationally recognized for her identification and assessment of emerging industry trends, Muir is a frequent speaker, an award-winning author and publishes www.LawPeopleBlog.com, a valuable resource for the legal community.

 As part of her community service, Muir currently serves as chair of the board of Family ReEntry, a Connecticut agency dedicated to improving the lives of those impacted by the criminal justice system, and has served on a number of boards, including the National School Climate Center, an organization promoting social and emotional learning in schools, the Dispute Settlement Center, a Connecticut mediation firm, and The Institute for Social and Psychiatric Initiatives at New York University’s Langone Medical Center.
 In addition, Muir has provided leadership training for at-risk youth for Community Centers, Inc. and has conducted leadership and teamwork retreats for UNICEF national offices around the world.